Catalyst4Change/traveltracker/README.md

 ![login gif](https://github.com/Catalyst4Change/traveltracker/blob/main/TTlogIn.gif)

 Once logged in, the traveler can view their all-time trip history as well as their expendatures for the last year.
 They can also create a new trip and have it immediately available on their list of trips.
+The estimated trip cost will calculate live so traveler can view it before commiting to purchase.

 ![gif of creating new trip](https://github.com/Catalyst4Change/traveltracker/blob/main/TTnewTrip.gif)